-The cause of cervical polyps is not completely understood.
+The exact cause of cervical polyps is not known.
 They may occur with:

-Cervical polyps are common, especially in women over age 20 who have had children.
-Polyps are rare in young women who have not started their period (menstruation).
+Cervical polyps are common.
+They are often found in women over age 40 who have had many children.
+Polyps are rare in young women who have not started having their period (menstruation).

-During a pelvic examination, the health care provider will see smooth, red or purple, fingerlike growths on the cervix.
-A cervical biopsy will most often show cells that are consistent with a benign polyp.
-Rarely there may be abnormal, precancerous, or cancer cells in a polyp.
+Most often, the provider will remove the polyp with a gentle tug and send it for testing.
+Most of the time, the biopsy will show cells that are consistent with a benign polyp.
+Rarely, there may be abnormal, precancerous, or cancer cells in a polyp.

-Typically, polyps are not cancerous (benign) and are easy to remove.
-Polyps do not usually grow back.
+Most polyps are not cancerous (benign) and are easy to remove.
+Polyps do not grow back most of the time.
 Women who have polyps are at risk of growing more polyps.

 There may be bleeding and slight cramping for a few days after removal of a polyp.
 Some cervical cancers may first appear as a polyp.
 Certain uterine polyps may be associated with uterine cancer.

-See your health care provider to treat infections as soon as possible.
+See your provider to treat infections as soon as possible.